Doctoral Scholarships

 Latest News

-The Society’s 2025 conference will take place at Radisson Hotel & Suites, Gdansk 27-29 June.
-Papers will be given on a wide range of topics across the field of applied philosophy (Authors of papers selected for inclusion in the programme
+The Society’s 2026 conference will take place at University of Edinburgh, JMCC.
+Papers will be given on a wide range of topics across the field of applied philosophy (Authors of papers selected for inclusion in the programme can confirm or